revoltchat/frontend/README.md

-# ‼️ READ: THIS IS STILL IN DEVELOPMENT

-This is still in early development.
-Everything you see here may - and likely will - be tweaked or changed further before release.

 # Revolt Frontend

-This repository contains the code for Revolt's new frontend, built with Solid.js.
+This repository contains the code for Revolt's frontend, built with Solid.js.

 You can find the code style guidelines [here](./GUIDELINES.md).

-## Setup locally
+## Development Guide

+Before getting started, you'll want to install:

+- Git
+- Node.js
+- pnpm (run `corepack enable`)

+Then proceed to setup:

 ```bash
 # clone the repository